Liveable Neighbourhoods Consultation Report

 Next steps

-As a result of the consultation, 4 areas were selected as ‘trial areas’ in which relatively simple solutions could make an immediate impact.
+As a result of the consultation, 4 areas were selected as trial areas in which relatively simple solutions could make an immediate impact.
 The remaining areas (including New Sydney Place and Sydney Road) moved to the co-design stage.

 In July 2022, a co-design workshop provided an opportunity for the community to discuss ideas and develop plans for a more inclusive and accessible neighbourhood.

-Due to the strong support for tackling through traffic, the council announced in November 2023 that a through traffic restriction trial would be put in place on Sydney Road (at its junction with New Sydney Place) for a minimum of six months ahead of the wider programme.
+Due to the strong support for tackling through traffic, the council announced in November 2023 (B&NES) that a through traffic restriction trial would be put in place on Sydney Road (at its junction with New Sydney Place) for a minimum of six months ahead of the wider programme.

-Last updated in April 2024
+Last updated in July 2025

 Links